jpastranajsl/blank-app/README.md

 Once uploaded, you can enter your business information in the sidebar.
 This information will appear on the cover page of the generated PDF report.
 <img width="1372" alt="Screenshot 2025-02-27 at 17 30 30" src="https://github.com/user-attachments/assets/74715bca-1c6c-42af-a34e-5cb54d334267" />

+*PDF formatting is a work in progress.
+Future updates will improve the layout!*